tvalentius/Indonesia-topojson/README.md

 # Indonesia-topojson

-topojson data of Indonesia with City-Regency(Kota-Kabupaten) level of accuracy
+topojson data of Indonesia with City-Regency(Kota-Kabupaten) administrative divisions level of accuracy.

 #TODO

-- Name properties cleaning
+- clean the properties/attribute of the data
 - Province level of accuracy version (smaller file size)

+#LICENSE

 The MIT License (MIT)